- Lost Property

 Concessions are for students and those on non-universal benefits (i.e. state pension does not qualify for a concession as it’s a universal benefit).

 The Festival is at it’s most satisfying for everyone if you come for the whole event.
-For Buddhafield 2019 we are not planning to sell any 'Weekend only' tickets this year.
+For Buddhafield 2019 we are not planning to sell any 'Weekend only' or Day Tickets.

 No the closest ATMs are in Taunton or Wellington.